Svancara/FinDogAI/docs/prd/user-interface-design-goals.md

 ### Overall UX Vision

-FinDogAI prioritizes a **voice-first, eyes-free interaction model** optimized for mobile craftsmen operating vehicles and working on-site with gloves.
+FinDogAI prioritizes a **voice-first, eyes-free interaction model** optimized for mobile craftsmen operating vehicles and working on-site.
 The UI serves as a visual confirmation layer and fallback for manual operations, not the primary interaction paradigm.
 Design emphasizes **large touch targets, minimal text entry, clear visual feedback for offline/sync status, and audio-centric workflows**.
 The application should feel like a conversational assistant that happens to have a visual interface, rather than a traditional form-heavy app with voice bolted on.

 ### Key Interaction Paradigms